tobiscode/disstans/docsrc/examples/example_1.rst

 Let's conclude with two remarks:

 #.
 The choice of the hyperparameters (e.g. starting ``penalty``; the type and ``eps``,
-   ``scale`` values for :class:`~disstans.solvers.SpatialSolver`; the number and timescales of the splines) are of course informed by me debugging and testing my code over and over again.
+   ``scale`` values for :meth:`~disstans.network.Network.spatialfit`; the number and timescales of the splines) are of course informed by me debugging and testing my code over and over again.
 Different dataset, and possibly different questions wanted to be solved, will likely warrant a systematic exploration of those.
-The :attr:`~disstans.solvers.SpatialSolver.last_statistics` attribute can be helpful to track the performance of different estimation hyperparameters.
+The ``statistics`` return variable can be helpful to track the performance of different estimation hyperparameters.
 #.
 For the best model fit, additional cleaning (outlier removal) and common mode estimation
    steps might be useful.